Planning-Inspectorate/appeal-planning-decision/packages/database/src/README.md

 To update the schema, follow these steps:

 1. Make changes to the `schema.prisma` file, see [Field Types](https://www.prisma.io/docs/orm/reference/prisma-schema-reference#model-field-scalar-types) and associated Prisma documentation.
-2. Run `npm run db:migrate:dev` in the api package, this will prompt for a migration name (this can include spaces, they'll be replaced with underscores)
+2. Run `npm run db:migrate:dev` in the root package, this will prompt for a migration name (this can include spaces, they'll be replaced with underscores)
 3. Commit the schema + migration script

 ### Comments